microsoft/Windows-driver-samples/serial/serial/README.md

 ---
 topic: sample
-description: The Serial (16550-based RS-232) sample driver is a WDF version of the inbox Serial.sys driver.
+description: "The Serial (16550-based RS-232) sample driver is a WDF version of the inbox Serial.sys driver."
 languages:
 - cpp
 products: